5 min read By Mike VanVickle

 4. File a Form Q compliance report by 2028 (Tier 1) or 2030 (Tier 2)

 The audit and Form Q work is the technically demanding part.
-Benchmarking is administrative — once it’s set up in Portfolio Manager, it’s relatively easy to maintain.
-The audit is where the engineering happens.
+Benchmarking is administrative—once it’s set up in Portfolio Manager, it’s relatively easy to maintain.
+The audit is where the engineering analysis and recommendations happen.
+The life-cycle cost assessment is where you document why specific measures should or should not be implemented.

 The Office Building Compliance Picture

-Class A downtown high-riseHigh — captured by size; significant retrocommissioning opportunities
+Class A downtown high-riseHigh — captured by size; significant retrofitting and recommissioning opportunities

 Mixed-use office over retailCaptured if commercial portion exceeds 35,000 sq ft

-Multi-tenant Class A in Pearl DistrictCaptured; landlord drives compliance under most lease structures
+Multi-tenant Class A in Pearl District/Lloyd DistrictCaptured; landlord drives compliance under most lease structures

 Suburban office park buildingCaptured per-building (not per-park) at 35,000 sq ft threshold